My awards for the best sites to give you the best way to learn French online for free!

 Soraya Garré runs a video blog that has different French actors who alternate between speaking French and English.
 The videos are of a great quality, they look really professional.
 The subjects range from grammar to everyday needs such as travel, culture and expressing emotions.
 You can spend a lot of time on this site!

-We say: Trop beau !
+We say in French: Trop beau !

 Oui, c’est ça !